dwilicious/code-server-python/README.md

 This docker file automatically build at https://hub.docker.com/r/dwilicious/code-server-python.

-Dockerfile to generate code-server image with python3 support.
+Dockerfile to generate image for code-server with python3 support.
 Using Ubuntu 20.04 as base image.

-installed python modules:
+Installed python modules:
 - ipykernel
 - pylint
 - pytest